CircularTesseract/notify/README.md

-A simple program written in python written to remind the user when the TODO file has items remaining.
+A simple python program designed to be launched when a terminal window is opened (NOTE: you must add it to .bashrc yourself) which allows you to supply a TODO file on initial launch then proceeds to print the contents at every terminal launch